derzeiss/pong.ts/README.md

 ### Test / Play against your AI

-To test or to play against your AI go into `~/pong/Game.ts` and search for
+To test or to play against your AI go to `~/pong/Game.ts` and search for

 ```ts
 const g = new Game(Bar, LowIntelligenceAIBar, 'game-canvas');
 ```

 The Game constructor takes two `Bar` classes as parameters.
-Pass in `Bar` to play yourself or any other Bar-AI class.
+Pass in `Bar` to play yourself.
 To play against our newly created AI this line should look like this (Be sure your class is imported in this file):

 ```ts
 const g = new Game(Bar, MyAiBar, 'game-canvas');